aieng-lab/gradiend/docs/guides/data-handling.md

 **When `eval_neutral_data` is omitted or empty:**

 - Encoder evaluation still runs (no `neutral_dataset` variant).
 - Decoder evaluation falls back to **training-like data** (test split): each row's `text` is built by filling the mask with the factual token.
 Target tokens are automatically added to `decoder_eval_ignore_tokens` so they are ignored in LMS.
-This works for quick runs; for best practice, provide true neutral data when available (e.g. `TextPredictionDataCreator.generate_neutral_data()` or HuggingFace datasets like `aieng-lab/wortschatz-leipzig-de-grammar-neutral`).
+This works for quick runs; for best practice, provide true neutral data when available (e.g. [`TextPredictionDataCreator`][gradiend.data.text.prediction.creator.TextPredictionDataCreator].generate_neutral_data() or HuggingFace datasets like `aieng-lab/wortschatz-leipzig-de-grammar-neutral`).

 See [Evaluation (intra-model)](../tutorials/evaluation-intra-model.md#neutral-data-for-decoder-evaluation-lms) for details.